grasmash/drupal-composer-training/index.md

 ### Initialize Composer

+Run the command:

 ```
 composer init
 ```

+And you will be prompted for a few settings for your new project:

+  - Enter a description like 'Test project at DrupalCon'
+  - Enter `project` for Package Type.
+  - Use defaults (hit enter when prompted) for everything else.
+  - When it asks about defining dependencies, answer `no`.

+Once you confirm the composer project initialization, you'll see a new `composer.json` file in the folder, containing the project information you just entered.

 ### Require a new dependency

+Your project doesn't do anything yet, so let's add a dependency so we can start doing something productive!
+Use `composer require` to add a new dependency.

 ```
 composer require monolog/monolog
 ```

+[Monolog](https://seldaek.github.io/monolog/) is a logging library for PHP that uses the standard PSR-3 logging interface.
+Basically, it makes logging things easy!

 #### Implement the dependency

+Using Monolog is easy; add the following lines of code to the `index.php` file you created earlier:

 ```php
 <?php